jaimeperez/iSHAKE/README.md

     * Additionally, a file can be specified as the source of the data to hash.
       Input can also be passed into the utility by using a UNIX pipe.

+* `ishakesumd` equivalent to _ishakesum_ for directories.
+It takes a directory as a parameter, and searches for files in there, applying the algorithm over each file as a different block.
+Files should be numbered (starting with 1) with their corresponding block number.
+Its parameters are the same as for _ishakesum_, with two main differences:

+    * `--hex` is **not available**.
+Input cannot be hex-encoded, nor piped into the program.
+    * `--rehash` allows recomputing the hash, based on a previous hashed passed as a parameter immediately after this option.

 The library can also be used directly.
 Just include `ishake.h` and use the interface.
 Make sure to call `ishake_init()` before other functions of the interface, and `ishake_final()` when you've finished feeding data into the